About The Gold Rush Christmas

 At her nod, Peter piled it with the other luggage under the bay window.
 His steps sounded hollow in the empty room.
 They’d sold the furniture and nearly all the household items.

 Mrs. Parker sighed as she folded a wedding ring quilt into a crate.
 “I remember your dear mother stitching the quilts on the veranda.
-She tucked a prayer for your future husband and Peter’s future wife into each stitch.
+She tucked in a prayer for your future husband and Peter’s future wife into each stitch.
 I’m sorry she’ll never learn who they are.”

 Samantha glanced at her brother.